The Zooped Up Chav Flat Project Developments...

 The new lamp has arrived which you can see below in the living room which is currently a WIP.

-Then the kitchen which also needs work.
+Then the kitchen which also needs more work.
 After the recent fridge debacle this new one purchased in April 2024 is cool.
-I want to replace the chrome sink with a creamic one and some oldy worldy taps.
-The small oven needs replacing with a bigger one to fit the space and new roller blinds.
+The small oven needs replacing with a bigger one to fit the space and new roller blinds (Sara Miller London Bamboo White Sateen Fabric).
 Then I just need to find a cover for the fitted cooker hood.

 The washing machine is pretty new and I believe still under it's 5 year care plan, as is the diswasher.
 The smaller oven was bought at the same time, so is new, I just made a mistake with the size.